k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 Fabric enables connection to SFTP servers hosting files.
 In case there is a need to use the “SFTP” connection to pull/push files, it is highly recommended to use authentication between the servers based on SSH keys exchange.
-In this case, the password in the SFTP interface ust be left blank.
+In this case, the password in the SFTP interface must be left blank.

 [![Previous](/articles/images/Previous.png)](/articles/26_fabric_security/03_fabric_LUI_encryption.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/26_fabric_security/05_fabric_webservices_security.md)